phooky/Snap-Pad/python/README.rst

 This is the Snap-Pad package README.
+It will be expanded before ship.